weakweak/riff.tf/_posts/2017-01-01-assassination.md

 ### But my t19 NS opener

-There is no set opener for Tier 19 (4 Piece) as it is soon obsolete.
+There is no set opener for Tier 19 (4 Piece) for a few reasons:
+- People are not set on anything particular
+- There isn't any real research being put into it.
+- Subterfuge is superior with Tier 20.

 ## Summary